WORK

 Social Practice in Artmaking - Charlotte, NC

-Implementation & Evaluation of Social Practice - Brooklyn, NY
+Implementation & Evaluation of Social Practice - Brooklyn

 Art as Social Commentary - NYC